cds-snc/gcds-docs/src/en/components/button/code.md

 #### `size`

-The `size` attribute sets the button size.
-The available options are:
+Use `size` to set the button size.
+Choose from:

 - `regular` (default)
 - `small`